 Collector's Edition (JPN only)

-Just like what they did for Hokuto Musou, they've also have a collector's edition known as the "Treasure Box" for Shin Hokuto Musou.
+Tecmo Koei also released a special "Treasure Box" for Shin Hokuto Musou.
 The box contains:

 - Copy of the game

 - Calendar which can be also used as mini postcards